Skip to main content

 • read witness statements and reports

-• offer legal advice and your opinion
+• offer legal advice and expert opinion

-• negotiate settlements out of court
+• negotiate dispute settlements out of court

-• prepare legal arguments and court briefs
+• prepare cases, legal arguments and questioning strategies

 Working environment